Josephng0429/Prediction-on-Occurence-of-Heart-Stroke/README.md

 ## Conclusion
 * No linear relationship between the numerical variables and Heart Stroke.
 * The data indicates that men and people with lower levels of education are at a higher risk for experiencing positive heart strokes.
 As such, it is crucial to promote health education and awareness, particularly among males, in order to mitigate the risk of heart stroke.
-* AFter exploring various ML models and tools to utilise them, we compared their test accuracies in predicting the response variable as well as the balance of accuracy between the various categories.
+* After exploring various ML models and tools to utilise them, we compared their test accuracies in predicting the response variable as well as the balance of accuracy between the various categories.
 We eventually came to a conclusion that BalancedBaggingClassifier is the best model as it has a more evenly distributed balance of accuracy as well as the highest numerical accuracy value out of all the models explored.
 * This raises the possibility that the BalancedBaggingClassifier can perhaps be used in medical industry to predict the occurrence of Heart Stroke within a patient, given the other variables.

 ## What did we learn from this project?